NSAMR/uk.ac.nsamr.journal/README.md

 ## Design
 The journal frontend uses bootstrap.
 All images are either original to NSAMR, or are CC-BY licensed, and textures are freely available from https://www.transparenttextures.com/.

-The "NSAMR" theme for OJS3 is an extra option built on to the bootstrap3 extension of OJS3 (https://github.com/NateWr/bootstrap3)
+The "NSAMR" theme for OJS3 is an extra option built on to the bootstrap3 extension of OJS3 (https://github.com/NateWr/bootstrap3), based on the included "Flatly" theme.

+Hints:
+* When playing with the design of the OJS3 frontend
+ - CSS: rm -r *.php *.css HTML t_compile/*.php
+ - Template files: Administration > Clear Template Cache

 ## Access
 NSAMR's server has public key access to this repo.
 If you want to add one from another machine, ask https://github.com/DeckOfPandass.
 You *must* use a password if you're adding your own key.